KxSystems/docs/docs/interfaces/capiref.md

 ```
 Tags: `c.o`

-Kdb+ recognizes an error returned from a C function via the function’s return value being 0, combined with the value of a global error indicator that can be set by calling `krr` with a null-terminated string.
+kdb+ recognizes an error returned from a C function via the function’s return value being 0, combined with the value of a global error indicator that can be set by calling `krr` with a null-terminated string.
 As `krr` records only the passed pointer, you should ensure that the string remains valid after the return from your code into kdb+ – typically you should use static storage for the string.
 (Thread-local if you expect to amend the error string from multiple threads.)
 The strings `"stop"`, `"abort"` and `"stack"` are reserved values and `krr` must not be called with those.

 Do **not** call `krr()` and then return a valid pointer!
 For convenience, `krr` returns 0, so it can be used directly as